Rent The Runway Is More Accessible Than Ever

 The subscription-based, short-term rental model has infiltrated just about every part of daily life, including how we shop for clothes, thanks to Amazon Prime Wardrobe to Rent the Runway – and the latter just became even more appealing.
 Business of Fashion is reporting that affordable, mass-market brands are now joining the high-end labels typically offered by the popular service.
 "While many of Rent the Runway's longtime brand partners — including Jason Wu, Rebecca Minkoff and Prabal Gurung — are joining the platform, several larger-scale players — including Levi’s, J.Crew and Club Monaco — are also partnering with the service for the first time," reveals the outlet.

-Two years ago, Rent the Runway introduced a £125-a-month unlimited subscription offering everyday items like trousers, jackets, and jumpers.
+Two years ago, Rent the Runway introduced a $159-a-month unlimited subscription offering everyday items like pants, jackets, and sweaters.
 According to the company's CEO Jennifer Hyman, the service is intended to help customers to pare down their wardrobes; just rent what you need each season and return the items when you're finished.
-Hyman told the Washington Post she realised women were using the service for outfits for "10 or 15 days each month."
+Hyman told the Washington Post she realized women were using the service for outfits for "10 or 15 days each month."
 Allowing users to rent four items at a time, the unlimited subscription means customers can quickly switch up their closets – that's invaluable in the age of social media, when any and everything must be documented and uploaded to the 'gram.

 Advertisement